Southern Burgundy and the river Saône

 Chalon sur Saône to Tournus: Wine tasting the famous Pouilly-Fuisse

 After breakfast, we wave goodbye to Chalôn sur Saône and enjoy a morning cruise to the Roman town of Tournus, noted for art and history.
-Often warmed by the winds of the Mediterranean sea to the south, the area enjoys a great climate throughout much of the year which lends itself to wine production.
+Often warmed by the winds of the Mediterranean sea to the south, the area enjoys an exceptional climate throughout much of the year which lends itself to wine production.

 We will visit the early 11th century of St Philibert de Tournus, built in the Romanesque style, the main surviving structure of the ancient Benedictine Abbey.